the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 Indeed, we might expect elaborate tool call behavior from our agent.

-And that's totally fine!
+And that's totally fine.

 _Encouraged_, even!

 We just have to make sure this is captured in our evals.

-Adding support for separate **tool call modes** will give you the flexibility you need to define diverse examples that provide a strong signal to agent performance.
+Adding support for separate **tool call modes** will give you the flexibility you need to define diverse examples that provide a strong signal of agent performance.

 Some tool call modes of interest: